 "Section 3.2.
-Number and qualification of councilmen_council members and mayor generally.
+Number and qualification of council members and mayor generally."

-(a) The town council shall consist of six (6) members, two (2) of whom shall be elected at large by all the qualified voters of the town, and four (4) of whom shall be elected by the qualified voters of each of four (4) single-member electoral districts, respectively, as established by the town council pursuant to the law.
+- (a) The Town Council shall consist of six members, two of whom shall be elected at large by all the qualified voters of the Town, and four of whom shall be elected by the qualified voters of each of four single-member electoral districts, respectively, as established by the Town Council pursuant to the law.
 Terms of council members shall be overlapping four-year terms.
-In the 2001 election and quadrennially thereafter, there shall be elected, for four-year terms, one (1) council member from electoral district A, one (1) council member from electoral district C, and one (1) council member from the town at large.
-In the 2003 election and quadrennially thereafter, there shall be elected, for four-year terms, one (1) council member from electoral district B, one (1) council member from electoral district D, and one (1) council member from the town at large.

-- (b) The mayor shall be elected by all the qualified voters of the town, for a term of four (4) years, in the 2003 election and quadrennially thereafter.
-The mayor shall have the right to vote on all matters before the town council. - (c) The method of election of the mayor and town council shall be the nonpartisan election and runoff method to be conducted as provided in G.S.163-293.
+In the 2001 election and quadrennially thereafter, there shall be elected, for four-year terms, one council member from the Town at large.
+In the 2003 election and quadrennially thereafter, there shall be elected, for four-year terms, one council member from electoral district B, one council member from electoral district D, and one council member from the Town at large. - (b) The Mayor shall be elected by all the qualified voters of the Town, for a term of four years, in the 2003 election and quadrennially thereafter.
+The Mayor shall have the right to vote on all matters before the Town Council. - (c) The method of election of the Mayor and Town Council shall be the nonpartisan election and runoff method to be conducted as provided in G.S.163-293.

 "Section 3.3.
 Legislative powers.
-All the legislative powers of the town shall be vested in the mayor and town council.
-The mayor and town council shall meet at the time prescribed by law following each election, and those elected as aforesaid shall take the oath of office as prescribed by law to perform faithfully the duties of their respective offices.
-The mayor shall have all rights, duties, and responsibilities of a councilman.
-A mayor pro tempore shall be elected by the town council from among its own members and shall hold office as mayor pro tempore during the pleasure of the council.
-The organization of the council council shall take place notwithstanding the absence, death, refusal to serve, failure to qualify, or nonelection of one or more members, but at least a quorum of the members must be present.
-Any member entitled to make the aforesaid oath, who was not present at the time fixed therefor, may make oath at any time thereafter.
+All the legislative powers of the Town shall be vested in the Mayor and Town Council.
+The Mayor and Town Council shall meet at the time prescribed by law following each election, and those elected shall take the oath of office as prescribed by law to perform faithfully the duties of their respective offices.
+The Mayor shall have all rights, duties, and responsibilities of a councilman.
+A Mayor Pro Tempore shall be elected by the Town Council from among its own members and shall hold office as Mayor Pro Tempore during the pleasure of the Council.
+The organization of the Council shall take place notwithstanding the absence, death, refusal to serve, failure to qualify, or nonelection of one or more members, but at least a quorum of the members must be present.
+Any member entitled to make the aforesaid oath, who was not present at the time fixed therefore, may make oath at any time thereafter.